Quite simply this book is a work of genius - Matthew Parris The Spectator An absolutely

 London in the 1940s and the 1950s...
 It's amazing because the collage effect gives you a sense

-of the extreme complexity of this picture - Dominic Sandbrook An intriguing collage of the
+of the extreme complexity of this picture - Dominic Sandbrook With it's wide-ranging

-police records covering a wide range of viewpoints from those who deplored homosexuality to
+covering a wide range of viewpoints from those who deplored homosexuality to those who

 community forced to live at constant risk of blackmail or prison.
 Yet it also shows a thriving